tri-cods/install/guides/python.md

 ### Step 4: Check if Anaconda and Python are successfully installed

 Open the OS/X terminal.
-You can find your terminal by *clicking* the "magnifying glass" icon (also known as `Spotlight`) on the upper-right hand corner of your menubar.
-Type `Terminal` in `Spotlight` and press the `Enter` key on your keyboard.
+You can find your terminal by *clicking* the "magnifying glass" icon (also known as `Spotlight`) on the upper-right hand corner of your menubar or press `Cmd + Space`, type '`Terminal` and press `Enter`.
 In your terminal, type `python` and press `Enter`.
 The terminal should print something like:

     ```python
     Python 3.6.3 |Anaconda, Inc.| (default, Dec  5 2017, 17:30:25)